Skip to main content

 Redirect post

-Set up Royal Mail post redirection from the person's address to yours (costs £37 for 3 months, £52 for 6 months, £73 for 12 months).
-This helps you catch correspondence from organisations you may not know about, including insurance policies, investments, and subscriptions.
+Setting up Royal Mail post redirection from their address to yours costs £45 for 3 months, £66.50 for 6 months, or £95 for 12 months, and there is a discounted concession rate if you receive Universal Credit or Pension Credit, so do ask.
+It is one of the most useful things you can do, because it catches letters from organisations you may not know about, including insurance policies, investments, and subscriptions.

 We have template letters you can use to notify banks, utility companies, HMRC, employers, insurers, and the DVLA.